MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/govern.md

 # Governance for the retail industry

-Use the Cloud Adoption Framework methodology to systematically and incrementally improve governance of your cloud portfolio across five governance disciplines pictured below.
+Use the Cloud Adoption Framework methodology to systematically and incrementally improve governance of your cloud portfolio across the five governance disciplines pictured below.

 ![Infographic of the Cloud Adoption Framework governance model](../../_images/operational-transformation-govern-large.png)

 This article refines the methodology for governance needs specific to the retail industry.

 When developing your cloud governance strategy, follow the approach in the standard methodology.
 For more information, see [Governance in the Microsoft Cloud Adoption Framework for Azure](../../govern/index.md).
-Use this article for potential additions to accelerate or extend your cloud governance capabilities specific to retail.
+Use this article for potential additions to accelerate or extend your cloud governance capabilities for retail.

-## Governing hybrid and multicloud assets
+## Governance for hybrid and multicloud assets

 Aside from online-only retailers, retail organizations operate from several distributed physical locations to deliver brick and mortar retail.
 Because of latency limitations, those locations can contain technology assets.
-You must govern, operate, and secure those assets to help protect your business from risks.
+You need to govern, operate, and secure those assets to help protect your business from risks.

 Your governance strategy may require distributed governance, but that may not be a part of your cloud adoption strategy.
 Does your cloud adoption strategy include digital transformation for [Supply chain optimization](./retail-supply-chain-optimization.md), [Building management optimization](./retail-building-management-optimization.md), or in-store experience for your customers?

 If you have distributed locations and need to drive a cloud adoption strategy for assets in those locations, consider a unified operations strategy.
 This strategy can deliver governance and operations across public cloud, private cloud, and edge locations.
-For more information, see [Introduction to unified operations](../../scenarios/hybrid/unified-operations.md)
+For more information, see [Introduction to unified operations](../../scenarios/hybrid/unified-operations.md).

-## Compliance with Payment Card Industry Data Security Standards
+## Compliance with payment card standards

 Most retail organizations require compliance with Payment Card Industry (PCI) Data Security Standards (DSS) to process credit cards.
 For more information, see [PCI DSS](/azure/compliance/offerings/offering-pci-dss).

 Microsoft Azure maintains PCI-DSS validation, which can make it easier to govern PCI-DSS compliant deployments in the cloud.
 For more information, see [Azure and PCI DSS](/azure/compliance/offerings/offering-pci-dss#azure-and-pci-dss).
 Your organization also shares in responsibilities to fully comply with PCI-DSS standards.

 If your cloud deployments require PCI-DSS compliance, review the [control mapping of PCI-DSS v3.2.1](/azure/governance/blueprints/samples/pci-dss-3.2.1/control-mapping).
 You can deploy the blueprint sample and assign it to specific Azure environments.
 It can automate many of the required PCI controls.
 For more information, see [Deploy the PCI-DSS v3.2.1 blueprint sample](/azure/governance/blueprints/samples/pci-dss-3.2.1/deploy).